kytta/share2fedi/README.md

 > Instance-agnostic share page for the Fediverse.

-**[Share₂Fedi]** allows you to share stuff on Mastodon, GoToSocial, Pleroma, and other federated social networks, instance-agnostic.
+**[Share₂Fedi]** (pronounced ‘share-to-fedi’) allows you to share stuff on Mastodon, GoToSocial, Pleroma, and other federated social networks, instance-agnostic.
 Just type in the post text and the instance URL, and click ‘Post!’

 Or, open this page with the prefilled `text` URL parameter—it will be automatically inserted into the text field.
 The same goes for the `instance` URL